darainf468-hash/diabetes-prediction-system/README.md

 ## Acknowledgements

 This project is based on the findings and methodology presented in the accompanying research paper.
-The work aims to provide a practical tool that can aid in clinical decision-making and improve patient outcomes in diabetes care. findings and methodology presented in the accompanying research paper.
 The work aims to provide a practical tool that can aid in clinical decision-making and improve patient outcomes in diabetes care.